-It seemed there was nothing in sight to indicate when I was.
 It was all time and no time at all.
 I plucked a sprig of sagebrush, rolled it in my fingers and held it under my nose, inhaling its sweetness, cool like mint in the back of the throat.
 I scratched up a small handful of icy snow, compressed it in my palm and sucked the moisture from it.
 Tracing the river upstream I saw sun-baked ground and fine clouds of dust rising along the banks behind horse-drawn travois, the sinew-lashed lodgepole bowed under a winter's rations.
 I saw naked young men and women washing blood from their bodies where the current was swift.
 I felt everything slow and waited for darkness.